-The Ariane 6's A62 version will take over, with two launches used to orbit another four satellites during a timeframe between December 2020 and June 2021.
+The A62 version of Ariane 6 will then take over, with two launches used to orbit another four satellites, during a timeframe between December 2020 and June 2021.

-The Flight VA244 mission will be Arianespace's 49th performed for ESA.
-Arianespace has seven more ESA missions in its launch manifest: two for the European Commission, carrying four Galileo spacecraft; and five other missions (to orbit EDRS-C, Bepi-Colombo, the James Webb Space Telescope, CHEOPS and ADM-Aeolus).
+The Flight VA240 mission will be Arianespace's 56th performed for ESA.
+Arianespace has seven more ESA missions in its launch manifest: three for the European Commission, carrying eight Galileo spacecraft; and four other missions (to orbit EDRS-C, Bepi-Colombo, the James Webb Space Telescope and ADM-Aeolus).